-11.1 Our policy on racist incidents acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.

-11.2 Oxford Guardians' DSLs are to keep a record of reported racist incidents in the Oxford Guardians' head office and all such reports are investigated.
+- 11.1 Our policy on racist incidents acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures. - 11.2 Oxford Guardians' DSLs are to keep a record of reported racist incidents in a protected folder in the Dropbox and all such reports are investigated.